abhishekshahj/JSON-Example/README.md

 How to get output in JSON format.

-This is html program that discribe how to use javascript and the ouptup in json.
+This is html program that discribe how to use javascript and output in json.